 And while we are in the area, we’ll dive with two local operators in the waters offshore.
 First we visit Jupiter Dive Center, and head out to dive some of the healthy reefs and wrecks that litter the area near the Jupiter Inlet.
 We have a full day of dives planned with them, so it will be a long but fun day in the water, with a short lunch break back at the dock in between runs.

-On Sunday, our plans are to ramp it up a bit by heading offshore with the every colorful Randy Jordan and Emerald Charters.
+On Saturday, our plans are to ramp up the excitement a bit by heading offshore with the very colorful Capt.
+Randy Jordan and Emerald Charters.
 If you like to see big animals, this is the operator to go with.
-Randy will drop us right on wrecks literally teeming with huge Goliath Groupers, and then he’ll pull out the bait buckets and watch the action action!
+Randy will drop us right on wrecks literally teeming with huge Goliath Groupers, and then he’ll pull out the bait buckets and watch the feeding frenzy explode!
 Sharks of number of varieties have grown accustomed to the dinner bell of Randy’s boat, so they come a’running when his anchor drops in.
-Make sure the batteries are charged and there’s room on the SD card, because you are going to need it!
+Make sure the batteries are charged and there’s room on your camera’s SD card, because you are going to need it!

 Our accommodations for this trip will be in one of several local hotels that are conveniently located in the center of our diving activities.
 Breakfast is included, lunches can be picked up for each day locally, and there are plenty of options for great dinners and drinks at reasonable prices.
 Fly into Fort Lauderdale, Miami or West Palm Beach, where ever you get the best airfare, and join us for this fun, laid back and excitingly different diving opportunity!